kivilahtio/Hetula/Hetula/README.md

 You can login as the super admin using the admin name, password and organization from the applicable configuration file.

+## Server-side scripts

+Hetula has some commands to automate recurring tasks.

+On the server, execute

+`MOJO_MODE=testing perl script/hetula help`

+to see the available commands.

+# perl hetula addOrganization

+Helper to quickly configure a new organization and an admin for that organization to manage the organization's users.

 ## Hetula Javascript client

 See ../libhetula-javascript/README.md